fabianschuhmann/fabianschuhmann.github.io/publications.md

 title: Publications
 ---

-Click the publication for abstracts and links.
+Click a publication for abstracts and links.

 <details>
   <summary><b>The Transition of Photoreceptor Guanylate Cyclase Type 1 to the Active State</b><br>Manisha Kumari Shahu, Fabian Schuhmann, Alexander Scholten, Ilia A. Solov'yov, Karl-Wilhelm Koch<br>International Journal of Molecular Sciences, 23, 1422-0067, (2022)